muyiliqing/feidee_utils/README.md

 Usage
 ----------
-A set of ActiveRecord like classes are provided to access the information in the backup.
+A set of ActiveRecord-like classes are provided to access the information in the backup.
 See the quick example below.

 ```ruby
 require 'feidee_utils'